 James was a doctor in the vault and had met my father when he first arrived from the outside, his newly born daughter in his arms.
 The other residents took time to get used to the newcomer and the main reason he was even allowed in was the fact that he was a physician.
 He had something to offer to the Overseer and his little vault community that was of use.
 My father was the first to welcome him with open arms and help him adjust to the lifestyle and somewhat hostile comments of the others.
 They did not trust him and were worried he would bring harm to Vault 101.
 It took a few years for everyone to realize that he posed no threat.

 Once I was able to speak and found my love in the world beyond, I constantly pestered him.
-This was a few months after I lost my parents at the age of eight, and I had begun to live with James and Teralyn.
+Having heard of his true origins, I knew even as a child that he was not from the vault.
+A few months after I lost my parents I had begun to live with James and Teralyn.
 I consistently asked him questions about life before he arrived in the vault and how people were able to survive.
 He managed to find valid excuses to pass the questions off or he would change the subject unless I somehow managed to worm an actual answer out of him.
 Even then, it wasn’t as detailed as I hoped for.
 It was usually short and sweet, giving me close to nothing at the end of these particular conversations.

 For some reason, the man would grow somewhat tense when I would ask such things, especially if Teralyn was present.
-I knew he loved me to some degree, but it was obvious that his true love and devotion went to his actual daughter, not one who was in no way related to him.
-He would seem worried as well, as if Tera would somehow be influenced by my intensive knowledge of a place I had no personal experience over and begin to talk about escaping.
+He obviously did not want her to know that she had not been born here.
+It was strange to me, why he would hide such an important detail from her.
+He would seem worried, as if Tera would somehow be influenced by my intensive knowledge of a place I had no personal experience over and begin to talk about escaping.
 That was why I was forbidden of speaking such things to her.
 James wanted her to stay in the vault for her own safety.
 I wasn’t exactly sure if he wanted the same for me, however.

 A Pip-Boy was a handy-dandy little wrist device that was worn like a watch, but was much bigger.
 It provided many things and services to its owner and I was large and in charge of keeping the people happy with the ones they owned, since it was an essential accessory to vault life.